 As we eagerly await news of the Australian borders re-opening - Morocco is open for vaccinated travellers and the tourism industry is ready and raring to go after what’s been a crippling few years for the hotels, those who work in them, the local guides, shop keepers, tourism companies and artisan communities whos livelihoods dried up with the border closures and the usual flow of tourists to buy their wares.

-I’m planning my return to the red city just as soon as I can in the new year, but first looking forward to seeing my family and enjoying a Summer of freedom after the 250+ days we’ve spent in lock down here in Melbourne.
-What was meant to be a 2 week trip home to Australia from Morocco in Feb 2020 has now turned into nearly two years, and I can’t wait to get back to the country that’s been my second home since I started Nouvelle Nomad back in 2016.
+I’m finally planning my return to the red city in the new year and it couldn't be more excited to get back out into the world.
+What was meant to be a 2 week trip home to Australia from Morocco in Feb 2020 has now turned into nearly two years, and I can’t wait to get back to the city that’s been my second home.

-With all the knowledge and time spent in Marrakech and it’s surrounds over the years, I’m going to be sharing a heap of content over the next few months to help you plan your Moroccan adventure (and to get me excited for my return if I’m honest!).
+With all the time spent in Marrakech and it’s surrounds over the years, I’m going to be sharing my favourite new discoveries and the journey over the next few months to help you plan your Moroccan adventure too.
 I hope some of these tips, stories and memories will inspire you to book that trip and explore the magic of Morocco for yourself.

-Look around for local non-profits and organisations to support that are benefiting women, the environment, and community projects while you’re visiting.
+Look around for local non-profits and organisations to support that are benefiting women, the environment, and community projects while you’re visiting Morocco.